General Online Habits

 Additionally, this extends into non-public internet spaces.
 For example, next time you sign up for a website or pay for something online, try submitting no information at all.
 It will likely relaod the page and mark the mandatory fields, but you might be surprised what information is optional.
 You should view every website as a data breach waiting to happen, and anything that isn't a password or card number is probably not encrypted, so the less personal information you hand over the better.
 If you are required to hand over information but the requesting site or service doesn't actually need it, consider using disinformation.

 If you are simply a "lurker," - someone who likes to view content but not comment - there are a lot of really great front-ends available that allow you to view content while reducing or eliminating the number of trackers on a website, almost like a proxy.
-For Twitter, there's Nitter.
-For YouTube, there's a host of Invidious instances.
+For Twitter, there's numerous Nitter instances.
+For YouTube, there's a host of Invidious instances and the NewPipe app for Android users.
 For Reddit, there's Libreddit and Teddit.
 For Instagram, there's Bibliogram.
-Sadly there are no web-based Facebook, Snapchat, or TikTok front-ends that I'm aware of.
+For TikTok, ProxiTalk has recently entered the scene.
+Sadly there are no web-based Facebook or Snapchat front-ends that I'm aware of.
 If you'd like, there's an extension called Privacy Redirect that you can use to automatically redirect any links you click to the front-end of your choice.

 If you feel the need to have social media, try checking out the decentralized and more privacy-respecting Fediverse.
 This is a volunteer run, peer-to-peer social networking system, and one of the coolest things about it (in my opinion) is the "federation" for which it's named.
 Imagine if you had a Twitter account but wanted to follow someone on Instagram.
 In mainstream social media, you have to sign up for Instagram.
 On the Fediverse, you can follow them from your own platform even without creating a new account.
 For Twitter fans I recommend Mastodon.
 For Instagram fans, PixelFed.
 Facebook users might feel more comfortable on Friendica and YouTube users might find new content on PeerTube.